Zona Gale Theatre

 Scrooge and the Ghost of Christmas Present.
 Mostly here as a thank you to my costume designer - aren't these simply lovely?

-The party at Fred's house.
+The party at Fred's (or due to casting choices in 2009, Freida's) house.

 The churchyard and the Ghosts of Christmas Yet to Come, portrayed by numerous (and ever changing) actors.